andywar65/pymbake/README.md

 Finishings are defined in the backend as `Pymbake Finishing Pages`, and must be children of the `Pymbake Page` they are related to.
 Creating a new finishing requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color` for `General`, `Tiling` and `Skirting` appearance.
 Tiling and Skirting require also `height`, intended as their upper bound with respect to the floor.
 Slabs use skirting image and color for floor appearance.
 If you view a Finishing Page, a collection of BIM entities will be displayed, featuring finishing patterns.

 Doors can be hinged or sliding, single or double.
-Geometry and behaviour are defined in CAD (block dimension and attributes), appearance is defined by partition type.
+Geometry and behaviour are defined in CAD (block dimension and attributes), appearance is defined by finishing (tiling for the panel and skirting for the frame).
 If you set `type` attribute to `ghost`, door panel is not rendered.
 If a door panel is clicked, an animation is triggered.

 BIM element data is stored in a `CSV` file downloadable from the frontend.
 Data includes wall/slab weight and finishing surfaces.

 ### Next improvements

-Add finishing to doors.
+Fix frame finishing.
 Upgrade Partition Pages.
 Make furniture.